uidaholib/pages-collection/README.md

 The fields will display in the order given in the csv, and will use the "display-name" value.
 Fields not included here will not be displayed.

-Put your objects (images, pdfs) in `objects` folder, ensuring that they match the `filename` column of your metadata.
+Put your objects (jpgs or pdfs) in `objects` folder, ensuring that they match the `filename` column of your metadata.
 For the easiest set up, the filename should match the indexid + file extension.

-Create thumbs for your objects, ensuring they match indexid_sm.jpg.
+Create thumbs for your objects, ensuring they match the pattern indexid_sm.jpg.

 Edit the about page text.